submissionfse/DeepLSH/README.md

-# DeepLSH: Deep Locality-Sensitive Hash Learning for Fast Near Duplicate Crash Report Detection
+# DeepLSH: Deep Locality-Sensitive Hash Learning for Fast and Efficient Near-Duplicate Crash Report Detection

+## Motivation
+Automatic crash bucketing is a crucial phase in the software development process for efficiently triaging bug reports.
+It generally consists in grouping similar reports through clustering techniques.
+However, with real-time streaming bug collection, systems are needed to quickly answer the question: \textit{What are the most similar bugs to a new one?},

 ## Overview
 In this work, we aim at detecting for a crash report its candidate near-duplicates (i.e., similar crashes that are likely to be induced by the same software bug) in a large database of historical crashes and given any similarity measure dedicated to compare between stack traces.
 To this end, we propose **DeepLSH** a deep Siamese hash coding neural network that learns to approximate the locality-sensitive property to provide binary hash codes aiming to locate the most similar stack traces into hash buckets as shown in the Figure . **DeepLSH** have been conducted on a large stack trace dataset and performed on state-of-the-art similarity measures proposed to tackle the crash deduplication problem: